Auckland Harbour Bridge: Alternate proposal

-The group proposes to raise the majority of the funding via a loan backed by small tolls, of the order of NZ$1 for regular users.
+The group proposed to raise the majority of the funding via a loan backed by small tolls.
 NZTA noted that it would be considering the proposal, should funding be able to be secured by the campaigners.

 In 2011, the proposal got new public support when Auckland Mayor Len Brown agreed that a walk- and cycleway was a desirable goal, and instructed Auckland Transport to add it to its strategic priorities.
 The walk- and cycleway is also to be included in the city centre masterplan.
 Three council-controlled organisations (CCOs) – Auckland Transport, the Waterfront Development Agency and the Tourism, Events and Economic Development Agency – indicated support for the proposal, as has the Heart of the City (Auckland CBD) business association.

-In August 2011, an editorial in The New Zealand Herald gave conditional support to the newest proposal, noting that a toll-based funding model and the partially enclosed weather-protected design of the $23 million proposal by Hopper Developments would appear to cover most concerns.

-Approval

 In 2014, the proposed walk and cycleway was publicly notified, and consent was given in 2015.
-However, this was appealed by three local groups (two which later dropped out of the appeal).
+However, this was appealed by three local groups.
 The decision of the original hearing was upheld in December 2016, and the last appeal rejected by the Environment Court.
 In the meantime, Council had already provided in principle approval for a public-private partnership funding model, in a unanimous support vote earlier in 2016.

 A 2019 announcement said that work on the walking and cycling "clipon" could start in 2020.
-Mayoral candidate John Tamihere proposed replacement with a 10-lane lower level plus rail and cycling/pedestrian facilities on an upper level.

-Protests over lack of progress

-On 30 May 2021, approximately 1000 cyclists crossed the bridge following a rally at Point Erin Park organised by Bike Auckland.
-The rally called for a trial cycle lane on the bridge to be opened by the summer and included speeches by Auckland Central MP Chlöe Swarbrick and former associate minister of transport Julie Anne Genter.
-The rally was motivated by a lack of progress on SkyPath, which had been delayed earlier in the year due to technical issues.
-The unauthorised crossing of the bridge and breaching of the police cordon led to the closure of two northbound lanes.
-No injuries were reported however one person was arrested for breaching the cordon.

-In response to the proposal for a trial cycle lane, NZTA stated that a cycle lane would likely require two lanes in order to provide sufficient protection for cyclists and pedestrians.
-The agency also needs to perform modelling to determine the impact of lane closures before it can come to a decision on the proposal.